transientskp/tkp/documentation/source/database/schema.rst

 assocxtrsource
 ==============

-This table stores the information about the sources that could be associated.
+This table stores the associations between extracted sources and the running catalog.

 **runcat**
    refers to the runcatid in runningcatalog.
 It is the "base" id of a series of polarized spectral lightcurve datapoints.